SlightwindSec/arc-dataset-collection/README.md

 * **Latest Versions Only**: Replaced all older dataset versions with their latest available versions.
 * **Unified Naming**: Removed version suffixes (e.g., `_v2`, `_v3`) from file and directory names for clarity and simplicity.
 All files now reflect the most up-to-date version by default.
-* **Simplified Structure**: The repository structure has been cleaned up to reduce redundancy and make it easier to use the most current datasets without confusion.

 997M -> 952M: delete blank space in json.

+952M -> 830M: packing arc-heavy to jsonl and compress to zip.